tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 ## Ang Kasiraan ng Kamangmangan
 [#](# "From Idolatry to Depravity")

 [^26] Dahil dito, sila ay binigay ng Diyos sa kanilang pagkahumaling sa kalapastanganan.
-Ipinagpalit ng mga babae nila ang kanilang mga relasyong natural para sa mga hindi relasyong natural.
+Ipinagpalit ng mga babae nila ang kanilang mga relasyong natural para sa mga hindi natural na relasyon.

 [^26]: For this reason God delivered them over to disgraceful passions.
 Their women exchanged natural sexual relations for unnatural ones.

 [^27] Ganun din ang ginawa ng mga lalaki, ipinagpalit nila ang kanilang mga relasyong natural sa mga babae at imbis ay nag-alab ang kanilang pagnanasa sa kapwa-lalaki.
-Marapat na natanggap ng kanilang pag-sadiya sa bawat isa ang kaparusahang na sa kanilang pagkakamali.
+Marapat na natanggap ng kanilang pag-sadiya sa bawat isa ang kaparusahang kalakip ng kanilang pagkakamali.

 [^27]: The men in the same way also left natural relations with women and were inflamed in their lust for one another.
 Men committed shameless acts with men and received in their own persons the appropriate penalty of their error.

-[^28] At dahil hindi nila pinahalagahan ang pagkilala sa Diyos, ibinigay sila ng Diyos sa isang sirang pag-iisip para magawa nila ang mali.
+[^28] At dahil hindi nila pinahalagahan ang pagkilala sa Diyos, ipinaubaya sila ng Diyos sa isang sirang pag-iisip para magawa nila ang mali.

 [^28]: 28 And because they did not think it worthwhile to acknowledge God, God delivered them over to a corrupt mind so that they do what is not right.